“Distinguishing Features”

 Their names are Oneil, Xueping, Malika, and Vera.

-“Living mirrors of the UM”
+“Living Mirrors of the UM”

 Traveling exhibition

-• Montpellier Triolet: March 23 to April 10
+• Montpellier Triolet: March 23–April 10

-• Montpellier Richter: April 10 to April 30
+• Montpellier Richter: April 10–April 30

-• Nîmes – University Institute of Technology: April 30 to May 15
+• Nîmes – IUT: April 30–May 15

-• Montpellier Faculty of Education: May 15 to May 29
+• Montpellier School of Education: May 15–29

 Thank you to all the UM students who agreed to participate and let themselves be captured in a sentence and a photo…